experius/Magento-2-Module-Experius-ApiExtend/README.md

 # Change log

+Version 1.1.0 - May.
+30, 2017 | Lewis Voncken

+ * Added License and add functionality to pass store code as param in Swagger
+	example: ?store=default
+   If param is not set all is used

+---

 Version 1.0.1 - May.
 26, 2017 | Lewis Voncken

  * Get Option Value label for multiselect and select Customer Attribute